GXY2017/SimpleStockTrader/README.md

 # What's Next
 1. connect to more brokers
+- Tdx (通达信) seems to be anti-automation.
+I tried [JinChangJiang 金长江财智版V11.82](https://www.95579.com/main/software/index.shtml)
+,which is based on Tdx system.
+I cannot type_keys() to password and account windows.

 # Even More
 1. Github [China-quant](https://github.com/china-quant) is a good reference.
 2. Here is an archived project two years ago, [TdxTradeServer](https://github.com/rainx/TdxTradeServer), which is based on trade.dll file.
 Obviously, it goes deeper and runs faster.
 This is a C++ project.
    This maybe a good direction to avoid operating via GUI.
+3. [Automate trade module in Tdxw](https://www.cnblogs.com/duan-qs/p/10296462.html) gives a good example to automate tqd platform.
+It is a python 2.x project.

+# Useful Tools
+1. Inspect installed with Visual Studio
+2. Accessbility Insights installed with windows SDK, "entire app" mode
+3. Spy++ installed with windows SDK

 # Examples
 1. Log in